TU-Coding-Outreach-Group/cog_summer_workshops_2023/functions_iterations/README.md

 - [Notebook Viewer](https://tu-coding-outreach-group.github.io/cog_summer_workshops_2023/functions_iterations/index.html)

 ## What We Won't Cover:
 We will not be covering data wrangling, or how to format the data to in way that facilitates visualization.
-We also will not be covering how to conduct statistical tests of the data that we will be visualizing.
-Lastly, we will not be reviewing many basic visualizations like bar graphs or regression plots that I had covered in the previous year's workshop.
+We also will not be covering how to conduct statistical tests of the data that we will be utilizing.

 ## Outline
 | Section | Description | Time |